 Breakfast – scrambled eggs, bacon, baked beans and wholemeal toast

-Lunch – baked potato with tuna & sweetcorn, followed by a toffee yogurt and sliced banana
+Lunch – baked potato with tuna and sweetcorn, followed by a toffee yogurt and sliced banana

 Dinner – homemade meatballs and spaghetti, topped with cheese